contractautomataproject/nmts/README.md

 This repository contains an implementation of the Non-reducible Modal Transition Systems (NMTS) refinement.
 The class `src/main/java/io/github/contractautomata/nmts/NMTSRefinement.java` contains the implementation of the refinement, following the algorithms presented in the paper "Non-reducible Modal Transition Systems" (currently submitted for publication).
+This class is the executable tool that can be used to check whether two NMTS are in NMTS refinement relation.

 The class `src/main/java/io/github/contractautomata/nmts/Main.java` is an executable running the NMTS refinement on the examples in the paper.
 For each example involving the NMTS refinement, the reachability closed sets as well as the refinement relations (when existing) are reported.
 All NMTSs are located in the folder `src/main/resources`.